Hatem902/covid-19-tracker/README.md

-This is a Covid-19 Real-Time Tracker web-app built with React.js, React Leaflet and React Chart.js using a free Covid-19 API.
+## Covid-19 Real-Time Tracker web-app
+Tracks live, relevant, and diverse Covid-19 Data, fetched and then nicely filtered & exposed through graphs, maps, tables and info-boxes.

+## Tech
+- React.js, React Leaflet, React Chart.js and a [free Covid-19 API](https://disease.sh/docs/) (It's one of the few free Covid-19 APIs, but some of the countries' Data is missing.)

 ## The different techniques Implemented throughout this build: